Fresh Oysters.

 Exquisitely sustainable.

 Oysters really are incredible little creatures.
-Wild-caught oysters are a taste sensation and are environmentally friendly.
-Your love for fresh oysters can help the planet because oysters have amazingly positive effects on the environment in which they grow.
+A taste sensation, they are also environmentally friendly.
+Your love for fresh oysters can help the planet because oysters have wonderfully positive effects on the environment in which they grow.

 They are sedentary filter feeders.
-Yet while lounging around gorging themselves on algae, each oyster processes 18 litres of seawater per hour as they help clean up the surrounding waters.
+Yet while lounging around gorging themselves on algae, each oyster processes 18 litres of seawater per hour.
+They help clean up the surrounding waters.
 Oysters remove excess nitrogen from the water, using it to construct their shells and can store carbon better than trees.

 Farmed oysters: one of the best investments you can make.